Here’s a quick step-by-step guide for newbies on how to mine PascalCoin on Nanopool

 Pascal coin is different and its wallet works differently too.
 In order to receive and store your reward on the wallet, you have to have a PASA (pascal account) which can be obtained in several ways: 1.
 You can get a PASA at the official Pascal web-site or you can request us for a fee PASA, however keep in mind that it takes a while.
 So if you cannot wait, this case is not for you.
 You can also obtain a Pascal address at an exchange and mine 20 coins to receive a PASA from the pool.
 Once you get a PASA from Nanopool, you can switch to mine directly to your Pascal coin wallet.
 In either case you will need to download Pascal coin wallet to generate your public key.

-- To get a PASA at the official Pascal website, download the wallet first, generate your public key and follow the instruction on the website (currently not working)
+- Get a free PASA at freepasa.
+Download the wallet first, then generate a public key and follow the instruction on the website

-- To request us for a free PASA, just email us your public key at: [email protected] (it takes up to 14 business days to process such requests)
+- Request us for a free PASA.
+Just email us your public key at: [email protected] (it takes up to 14 business days to process such requests)

 To generate a public key, please download the wallet first and head over to: 'Project→PrivateKeys', choose the key and click Export Public Key button.